Archive for category Awareness

 Understanding Alzheimer’s and Its Impact on Seniors

 Alzheimer’s disease is a progressive neurological disorder that profoundly affects seniors, gradually impairing memory, thinking, and reasoning skills.
 Beyond memory loss, seniors may experience confusion, disorientation, and difficulty performing daily tasks such as dressing, cooking, or managing medications.
 The emotional impact is equally significant, often leading to anxiety, frustration, or depression as independence diminishes.
 Families and caregivers also feel the weight of these changes.
 Understanding Alzheimer’s and its multi-faceted effects is critical for providing compassionate, effective care.
-With this knowledge, programs like ReComune can tailor support to improve quality of life and preserve dignity for seniors at every stage of the disease.
+With this knowledge, programs like ReComune can tailor support to improve quality of life and preserve dignity for seniors at various stages of the disease.
 These changes can significantly impact not only the individual but also their families and caregivers.

 • Cognitive Decline: Seniors may experience memory lapses, difficulty recognizing familiar people, and disorientation in time and space (Mayo Clinic, 2023).